Wednesday, April 22, 2015

 After that, my boss stopped proclaiming my honesty because, of course, she figured it out.
 I think all my coworkers kind of realized it must be me.
 I lost face with them.
 I lost their respect.
 I felt degraded, and then I started feeling left out of conversations, and not really "in" with people anymore.
 Of course the stealing didn't help my image, but if I'd owned up to it, if I'd just been honest in the moment and said, "Oh, that was me.
 I needed some quick cash and I was going to pay it back on payday.
 Sorry."
 People might've been weirded out by it, but I would have been redeemable after that.
 Because I lied, no redemption for me.

 My parents' divorce went through, they settled out of court, the dust settled, and then...
 There I was.
 Somehow not the same person I'd been when the whole thing began, but I don't think it was my parents' actions that changed me.
 My actions, my decision to experiment with being a liar, put a mark on me, and it was a mark that I thought everyone around me could see, and I was ashamed.

 So now I'm back to being painstakingly honest, or at least I try to be.
 Somehow I don't have the same discipline that I did as a kid, maybe because I woke up to how much I was being lied to on a daily basis, because we all do it, right?
 Ever since I had a taste of how much easier it is to lie, though, it's harder.
 I struggle more with the temptation.
 The big one for me is being honest with friends when I'm mad at them.
 I'm too afraid of losing the friendship.
 But I try to always tell the truth to everyone.
 And if the truth is too painful?
 I try to say nothing at all.

-Whether you believe in God or not, whether you believe in the existence of sin, honesty is the more practical route.
+Whether you believe in the existence of sin, honesty is the more practical route.
 In the long run, owning the truth is safer, and much more dignified.
 Honesty is the path to good social standing.
 Lying is a certain path to disrepute.